What is the main difference between a starter (Stage 1) and follow-on (Stage 2) formula?

-What is the difference between NAN Pro Gold and NAN HA Gold?
+What is the difference between NAN Supreme and NAN OPTIPRO?

-NAN OPTIPRO HA is a partially hydrolysed formula from cow’s milk, whereas NAN Pro is an intact formula (non-hydrolysed whey/casein) from cow’s milk.
+NAN Supreme is a partially hydrolysed formula from cow’s milk, whereas NAN OPTIPRO is an intact formula (non-hydrolysed whey/casein) from cow’s milk.

 Is it important when changing from one type of formula to another that it is done with a gradual transition or can I change from one feed of one product to the next product?